Return to: Majors and Programs

 As a result of successfully completing program requirements, students should be able to:

-- collaborate in meaningful and effective ways with producers, production department heads, other writers and directors, and executives and/or administrators;
+- collaborate in meaningful and effective ways with directors, screenwriters, production department heads, producing team members, investors, vendors, and executives and/or administrators;

-- identify and communicate with a chosen audience; and
+- develop tools for identifying, researching, and marketing to a chosen audience; and

 - develop and articulate a personal vision of cinematic storytelling through collaborative processes.